PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 exceptions.
 There isn't a text box for an icon file as icons are not available in the menu.
 Also, there isn't an option for Special Apps.

 To add a new item, click the New Item button.
-You will see a pop-up menu with three item types.
+You will see a pop-up menu with four item types.

   - Menu item.
 This menu item can be an application, a document, a folder or a website.

   - Submenu.
 This menu item is a sub menu that can contain normal items and other sub-menus.

+  - Section Heading.
+This item type can be used to describe the contents of a section of the menu.
+    Section heading can be styled to make them visually distinct in then menu.
+Section headings don't do anything if they are clicked.

   - Separator.
 This is a horizontal line that can be used to delineate sections in the menu.